abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/viewtool-stm32f107/index.md

 The following setting enables an add-on that can can be used to control the USB MSC device.
 It will add two new NSH commands:

-1.  msconn will connect the USB serial device and export the microSD card to the host, and
+a.  msconn will connect the USB serial device and export the microSD
+    card to the host, and
-2.  msdis which will disconnect the USB serial device.
+b.  msdis which will disconnect the USB serial device.

 Application Configuration -\> System Add-Ons: